algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 The wiki provides: full test results and reports, actions taken from those results, full planning and strategy of the tests and more a thorough explanation on the work undertaken by the QA.

-You can find it from the main repository under the tab "Wiki" or by following this link <LINK> #fill
+You can find it from the main repository under the tab "Wiki" or by following [this link](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/wiki).

 # Strategy